alexlafroscia/Do_Things/README.md

     do projects

-When you action one of these options (which will appear in the dropbown), it will run a script that passes the selected project back to another workflow, which will then display the list of its tasks.
+When you action one of those options (which will appear in the dropbown), it will display the list of tasks for that list.

-As of right now, this command is also ```do projects *project name*``` which might get confusing when using ```do projects``` to display the list.
-I will be fixing this in the future; consider it a "beta" feature for right now.

 ### Logging Tasks